Detecting Bone Lesions in X-Ray Under Diverse Acquisition Conditions: Implementation Details

 \subsection{Data Preparation}

 The radiology team classified each tumor-containing radiograph as depicting benign or malignant tumors and additionally performed bounding box placement of the tumors.
 Images with no pathology were classified as normal images.
 The dataset was split into training and testing sets, composed of 80\% (1148/1421) and 20\% (273/1421) respectively.
+The division was carried out to avoid any overlap of patients between the training and testing datasets, a crucial step in maintaining the validity of our study's findings.